libbymiller/covid-uk/README.md

 ## Running on Docker (Recommended)

-The repository contains a Dockerfile which can be used to build an image:
+The repository contains a Dockerfile which can be used to build an image, from within the repository run:

 `docker build -t coviduk .`